Fullstack-Sorcerer/cozey-fulfillment-info-system/README.md

   - Use these dates in the UI to get data: **2024-03-30**, **2024-03-31**, **2024-04-01**, **2024-04-02**, **2025-02-02** and **2025-01-05**
 * Backend unit tests are located in ```/backend/tests```
 * Frontend unit tests are located in a ```__tests__``` directory in each of ```/frontend/src/pages```, ```/frontend/src/components``` and ```frontend/src/lib```
+* **The most recent code coverage report had 100% coverage, as requested in the assignment**

 Thank you for your consideration and I sincerely look forward to the next stages with Cozey! 🛋️🚀